 - The time and cost of legal education, including student loans

-- Uncertainty about the legal job market;
+- Uncertainty about the legal job market

-- Geographic limitations among different jurisdictions;
+- Geographic limitations among different jurisdictions

-- Increased responsibilities under the law; and
+- Increased responsibilities under the law

-- Higher levels of stress/pressures (especially in the big firm world).
+- Higher levels of stress

 In describing his law school experience, actor and writer Hart Pomerantz once said, "[l]aw school taught me one thing: how to take two situations that are exactly the same and show how they are different."
-There's a lot of truth to that statement as your law school education is designed to hone your analytical skills to the nth degree.
+There's a lot of truth to that statement, as your law school education is designed to hone your analytical skills to the nth degree.

 The ability to distinguish the fine points is a critical part of legal analysis as many cases often hinge on the smallest details.
-For example, in 1893 the Supreme Court addressed the question of whether a tomato was a fruit or a vegetable.
+For example, in 1893, the Supreme Court addressed the question of whether a tomato was a fruit or a vegetable.
 Botanically, the Court noted that tomatoes are the fruit of a vine, but it ultimately held that they were, for legal purposes, considered vegetables.
 Why did this question rise to the highest court in the land?
-At the time there was a tariff on vegetables but not fruits so plenty of greenery was at stake.
+At the time, there was a tariff on vegetables but not fruits, so plenty of greenery was at stake.